daveveitch/ajdn/README.md

 devtools::install_github("daveveitch/ajdn")

-See the vingette for an example to run on real and simulated data.
+See the vingette for an example run on both real and simulated data.